belayfitsum/postgres_kafka/README.md

     1. db.js - Establishes a connection to the PostgreSQL database using the pg module. <br>

-    2. inser.js - Inserts data into the PostgreSQL database. <br>
+    2. inser.js - Inserts data into the PostgreSQL database table and creates table if table doe not exist . <br>

     3. producer.js - Reads data from the database and publishes it to a Kafka topic.<br>